Mary Philbin: Career

 Philbin played a few parts during the early talkie era and most notably dubbed her own voice when The Phantom of the Opera was given sound and re-released.
 She retired from the screen in 1930.

 Later life and death

 Philbin spent the remainder of her life after leaving the film industry as a recluse, living in the same home in Huntington Beach, California.

 In 1988, she attended a memorial service for Rudolph Valentino, her first public appearance since 1931.
 Her final public appearance was at Los Angeles opening of the Andrew Lloyd Webber musical The Phantom of the Opera in 1989.

-She died of pneumonia at age 90 in 1993, and was buried at the Calvary Cemetery in east Los Angeles, California.
+She died of pneumonia at age 90 in 1993, and was buried at Calvary Cemetery in East Los Angeles, California.

 Personal life

 From 1923 to 1927, Philbin was in a relationship with Paul Kohner.
 They had been introduced to each other by Erich von Stroheim.
 They secretly became engaged in 1926, but never married due to the disapproval of both Kohner’s mother and Philbin's parents (Kohner was Jewish, and the Philbin family were staunch Catholics).
 In 1929, they were rumored to be going to marry in June of that year, but it never happened.
 During their relationship, Philbin had a short-lived affair with Western star Guinn "Big Boy" Williams.

 Ultimately, Philbin chose to not marry anyone and Kohner went on to marry Lupita Tovar in 1932.
 However, when Kohner died, he was found to still have the love letters Philbin had written to him in his possession.
 She, in turn, had also kept his, and was heartbroken at his death.